How Long Do Semaglutide Side Effects Last and How to Manage

 1. Frequent Side Effects

-Here are some of the most common side effects that occur in people taking semaglutide.
+Here are some of the most common side effects of Ozempic and other semaglutide medications.

 • Constipation: Constipation is a common side effect of semaglutide.
-Ensuring an adequate intake of fiber and fluids can help alleviate this symptom
+Ensuring an adequate intake of fiber and fluids can help alleviate this symptom.2

-• Nausea: Some individuals may encounter bouts of nausea, particularly during the initial stages of semaglutide use.
+• Nausea: Some individuals may encounter bouts of nausea, particularly during the initial stages of semaglutide use.2

 • Vomiting: Some individuals may experience vomiting as a side effect.
-If this persists, it's essential to consult with your healthcare provider
+If this persists, it's essential to consult with your healthcare provider.2

-• Abdominal Pain: Stomach pain, bloating, discomfort, or pain may occur.
-It's advisable to seek medical advice if the pain is persistent or severe
+• Abdominal Pain: Stomach pain, bloating, discomfort, or cramping may occur.
+It's advisable to seek medical advice if the pain is persistent or severe.

 • Diarrhea: Diarrhea is another frequent side effect.
-Maintaining hydration is crucial to manage this symptom effectively
+Maintaining hydration is crucial to manage this symptom effectively.2

 2. Mild Side Effects